Sorcery (band)

 Sorcery is an American hard rock band from Hollywood, California, United States.

 Background

-Sorcery is a musical theatrical group from Los Angeles formed in 1975 by guitarist Richard "Smokey' Taylor, bassist Richie King and vocalist Greg Magie.
-Known for their music and elaborate stage show consisting of a hard rock band and two master magicians who incorporated the use of magic illusions in the on-stage battle where Merlin takes on Satan.
+Sorcery is a musical theatrical group from Los Angeles formed in 1975 by guitarist Richard 'Smokey' Taylor, bassist Richie King and vocalist Greg Magie.
+Known for their music and elaborate stage show consisting of a Heavy Metal band and two magicians who incorporated the use of magic illusions in the on-stage battle where Merlin takes on Satan.

 Sorcery also appeared on Dick Clark TV specials.
 In 1982, they appeared on Dick Clark's 90-minute TV special, A Rockin Halloween.
-Other artists on this show included Devo, Eddie Money, Jermaine Jackson, and Tony Basil and hosted by Fred Travalena.
+Other artists on this show included Devo, Eddie Money, Jermaine Jackson, and Toni Basil and hosted by Fred Travalena.
 In 1983 they again appeared on Dick Clark's Halloween TV special, "A Magical Musical Halloween" along with Kim Carnes, INXS, Sparks, Billy Joel, and Jeffrey Osborne.
 Hosted by master magician Harry Blackstone Jr. They also provided the bumper music for both specials.